Support Page Content

 Graduate Employment Opportunities

 For the Comprehensive Exam Report Form, see the Communication Studies department.

 While our curriculum varies and includes “special problems” courses that feature various contemporary communication topics, below is a list of our regular course offerings.
 The three required core classes must be completed as soon as possible when students enter the program.

-In addition, students can take up to six units of advanced undergraduate classes or graduate courses in other departments to develop a customized course schedule.
+In addition, students can take up to six units of advanced undergraduate classes or graduate courses in other departments with advisor and Graduate Committee approval to develop a customized course schedule.